-We talked to Nick Lyth of Green Angel Syndicate about the fight against climate change and global warming, and he had the following to say:-
+Nick Lyth tells us how he is using Green Angel Syndicate to fight against climate change and global warming.

 First of all, how are you and your family doing in these COVID-19 times?

 Nick Lyth: We are all well, thank you.
 No-one has suffered from the illness.
 But my wife’s (holiday accommodation) business is close to collapse as a result of the lockdown measures.